 Next, you can submit your Rhode Island counseling licensure application to the Rhode Island Board of Mental Health Counselors and Marriage and Family Therapists.
 You should include all supporting documents and fees along with your application.

 You can download the application off the following Rhode Island Board's webpage.

-After the Board has reviewed and approved your counseling license application, they will notify the National Board of Certified Counselors of your eligibility to take the National Clinical Mental Health Counselor Exam.
-You will then receive information about the date and location of your exam.
+After the Board has reviewed and approved your counseling license application, they should notify the National Board of Certified Counselors of your eligibility to take the National Clinical Mental Health Counselor Exam.
+You should then receive information about the date and location of your exam.